dabeaz/blog/2023/three-problems.md

 ```

 Could we use our parsing framework with such a tokenizer?
 Certainly!
-To do this, we'll replace the low-level character handling to use
+To do this, you'll replace the low-level character handling to use
 tokens, but other keep the rest of the parser intact.
 Here's
 a new parser: